BenjaminOddou/alfred-emoji-wine/README.md

 3. `📖 Emoji Dictionary` : Select your online emoji dictionary.

+4. `🌈 Skin Tone` : Select your preferred skin tone.

-4. `🎷 Notification sound` : personalize the sound of the workflow notification.
+5. `🎷 Notification sound` : Personalize the sound of the workflow notification.

 ### Search an emoji